Section 1: Nonprofit Organization

 - THE SECOND VICE PRESIDENT: The Second Vice President shall assist the President and serve as a member of the Council and the Executive Committee.
 The Second Vice President shall assist the Executive Director and Treasurer with financial matters of the Congress.

 - TREASURER: The Treasurer shall oversee the corporate and financial records of the organization, review the monthly financial reports provided by the management company, review the annual internal and triennial external audits of the financial records, and present an annual financial report at the Annual Business Meeting.
 In addition, the Treasurer shall have authority to sign checks on behalf of the organization.

-- THE EXECUTIVE DIRECTOR: The Executive Director shall be a member of the Council, the Executive Committee, and the Continuing Medical Education Committee, and shall be an ex officio member of all other standing committees.
+- THE EXECUTIVE DIRECTOR: The Executive Director shall be a member of the Council, the Executive Committee, and the Program Committee, and shall be an ex officio member of all other standing committees.

 - The Executive Director shall keep the minutes of the proceedings of the Council, have custody of and attest the seal of the Corporation, and perform such other duties as are customarily assigned to the Executive Director and as the Council may assign.
 Compensation shall be determined by the Council.

 - The Executive Director shall sign documents on behalf of the Congress as the need arises.